aneoconsulting/ArmoniK/infrastructure/armonik/README.md

 # Name of ActiveMQ secret
 export ARMONIK_ACTIVEMQ_SECRET_NAME=<You kubernetes secret for the ActiveMQ storage>

+# Directory path of the MongoDB credentials
+export ARMONIK_MONGODB_CREDENTIALS_DIRECTORY=<Your directory path of the MongoDB credentials>

+# Name of MongoDB secret
+export ARMONIK_MONGODB_SECRET_NAME=<You kubernetes secret for the MongoDB storage>
 ```

 **Mandatory:** To set these environment variables: